projectdanube/xdi2-connect-acmepizza/README.md

  +acmepizza XDI2 demo [https://acmepizza.projectdanube.org/](https://acmepizza.projectdanube.org/)

-A business requesting authority (RA) requests a link contract for reading an email address from an individual authorizing authority (AA).
-This happens via a button on a webpage.
+A business requesting authority (RA) issues a "connection request" to request a link contract for reading an email address from an individual authorizing authority (AA).
+This happens via an "XDI Connect" button on a webpage.

 ### Information